ainfosec/gr-j2497/README.md

 # gr-j2497

-gr-j2497 contains flow graphs with custom blocks for reading PLC4TRUCKS traffic.
+The gr-j2497 out-of-tree module contains flow graphs with custom blocks for reading PLC4TRUCKS traffic.

 This project is an implementation of a J2497 (PLC4TRUCKS) receiver that can be used with any GNU Radio SDR capable of receiving 100KHz - 400 KHz.
-For RTL-SDR and others this will require an upconverter.
+For RTL-SDR and others, this will require an upconverter.

-The custom blocks send UDP packets that are compatible with the `j1708_logger.py` script for https://github.com/TruckHacking/py-hv-networks and the `j1708dump.py` command of https://github.com/TruckHacking/plc4trucksduck. e.g. you can dump PLC traffic with `j1708dump.py --interface=plc` while running the flow graphs in `examples/`
+The custom blocks send UDP packets that are compatible with the `j1708_logger.py` script for https://github.com/TruckHacking/py-hv-networks and the `j1708dump.py` command of https://github.com/TruckHacking/plc4trucksduck, e.g. you can dump PLC traffic with `j1708dump.py --interface=plc` while running the flow graphs in `/examples`.

 # Prerequisites